pchalamet/fbus/README.md

 Once bus is started, `IBusInitiator` is available:
 IBusInitiator | Description
 --------------|------------
-`Publish` | Broadcast the message to all subscribers.
+`Publish` | Broadcast an event message to all subscribers.
-`Send` | Send only the message to given client.
+`Send` | Send a command message to given client.

 Note: a new conversation is started when using this interface.